jchemile/jchemile/README.md

 🌱 My side projects are related to the creation of web applications.

-📫 You can reach me my personal [Twitter](https://twitter.com/jchemile) and my personal [Linkedin](https://www.linkedin.com/in/jchemile/) in both my user is jchemile.
+📫 You can reach me my personal [Twitter](https://twitter.com/geeklogbook).

 ⚡ Fun fact: You can find me on GoodReads, thinking about literature📚 or dance👯.